By Dr. Jim Dahle, WCI Founder

 It is widely recommended in the financial world that you prioritize your retirement savings over college savings for your children.
 I agree with this advice.
 Yet, I run into people all the time who are not following it.

 Perhaps it is because college often arrives a decade or more earlier than retirement so it seems natural to save for college first and then turn your attention toward retirement.
 To make matters worse, I find some people prioritizing saving for their children's college over paying off their own education.
 Now, if you're milking along some 1.1% student loan while investing aggressively in a 529, that's fine.
 But for the most part, you should prioritize paying for your own education first, then your retirement, then your children's education.
 In this post, I'll you give seven reasons why.

-One of the best reasons to save for retirement first is that you (and thus your child) can borrow for an education, but you can't borrow for retirement.
-That's not entirely true; you can borrow against your portfolio, your life insurance cash value, and your home, but you can't borrow without collateral (at least not very much, I suppose lots of retirees die with credit card debt) like you can with student loans.
+One of the best reasons to save for retirement first is that you (and, thus, your child) can borrow for an education, but you can't borrow for retirement.
+That's not entirely true; you can borrow against your portfolio, your life insurance cash value, and your home.
+But you can't borrow without collateral like you can with student loans.

-#2 There Are Four Pillars of Paying For College
+#2 There Are 4 Pillars of Paying for College

 Regular readers have heard me talk about the four pillars of paying for college.
-Despite reason #1 above, none of those pillars involve debt (although I suppose some debt is okay for professional/graduate school so long as it brings a degree with high earning potential.)
+Despite reason #1 above, none of those pillars involve debt (although I suppose some debt is OK for professional/graduate school as long as it brings a degree with high earning potential.)
 The pillars are:

-- School selection – Pick a school you and your child can afford to pay for without debt.
+- School Selection – Pick a school that you and your child can afford to pay for without debt.

 - Student Contribution – This includes merit scholarships, the child's savings, summer work, and part-time work during school.
 The children of most high-income professionals won't qualify for need-based aid.